mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 ### Could this Licence have levels?

-- _How can we practice basics and succeed before adding more context/ complexity/ skills?_
+How can we practice basics and succeed before adding more context/ complexity/ skills?

-- _e.g. ice-cream in a bowl, in a cone, with/ without chocolate sauce (see Dangerous Goods Licence)_
+_e.g. ice-cream in a bowl, in a cone, with/ without chocolate sauce (see Dangerous Goods Licence)_

+### What's your policy on Licence revocation?

+In our house you can definitely lose your Icecream Licence.
+Sounds kinda punitive perhaps, but we've found having clear expectations about what's involved with a Licence makes it really easy to outline outcomes.

+It's totally ok to not want to have responsibility for everything all the time!
+If you want to pause on some of those responsibilities, it just means that some of your freedom/ autonomy may be curtailed.
+We align power with responsibility
+<3